Bancroft Hall: Memorial Hall Dedication

-The Dedication in Memorial Hall was written by William Nathaniel Thomas, Chaplain USNA (1892-1971) who was the seventh US Navy Chief of Chaplains (1945-1949).
+The Dedication in Memorial Hall was written by William Nathaniel Thomas, Chaplain USNA (1892–1971) who was the seventh US Navy Chief of Chaplains (1945–1949).
 Memorial Hall within Bancroft Hall honors those United States Naval Academy alumni lost in combat or military operations in service to their country.
 In 1952 after soliciting suggestions for the dedication, Royal S. Pease, Professor, Department of English, USNA, wrote Chaplain Thomas "...There was a very widespread search for this and scores of suggestions were made.
 None seemed at all satisfactory until yours was presented.
 It was at once seized upon as being the right sort of thing: in the right spirit and in the right phrase.
 Widespread criticism was invited... but they found none to improve upon yours.
-It is now in Memorial Hall, below the ‘Don’t Give Up the Ship’ flag."
+It is now in Memorial Hall, below the 'Don't Give Up the Ship' flag."

+In the aftermath of the 1967 USS Liberty incident, the Navy balked at listing Lieutenant Commander Philip Armstrong Jr. and Lieutenant Stephen Toth, two Liberty crew members, on the memorial wall.
+It took Chairman of the Joint Chiefs of Staff Admiral Thomas H. Moorer's personal intervention to reverse their decision; Moorer angrily commented on the Academy's attempt to omit the names: "I intervened and was able to reverse the apparent idea that dying in a cowardly, one-sided attack by a supposed ally is somehow not the same as being killed by an avowed enemy."

 Commander-in-Chief's Trophy

 The Commander-in-Chief's Trophy is awarded to each season's winner of the triangular college football series among the United States Naval Academy (Navy Midshipmen), the United States Military Academy (Army Black Knights), and the United States Air Force Academy (Air Force Falcons).
 When Navy has possession of the trophy, it is displayed in a glass case in the Rotunda.